🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graphs below show the total percentage of films released and the total percentage of ticket sales in 1996 and 2000 in a country.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The graphs below show three exports from South East Asia and the four sources of revenue for 1970 and 1995.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant

 See All